fieldsoftheworld/ftw-baselines/README.md

 | **Delineate Anything-S** | 0.632   | 0.383        | 16.8         | 17.6 MB  |
 | **Delineate Anything**   | 0.720   | 0.477        | 25.0         | 125 MB   |

-You can run Delineate Anything on a single scene using the `ftw inference instance-segmentation-all` command.
-See below.
+You can run Delineate Anything on a single scene using the `ftw inference instance-segmentation-all` command or optionally on an existing local file using `ftw inference run-instance-segmentation`.
+See below for examples.

+Note that inference uses patching with overlap which will result in duplicate polygons in the overlapping regions.
+Postprocessing is used to merge polygons via IoU and containment thresholds which are defined by the `--overlap_iou_threshold` and `--overlap_contain_threshold` parameters.
+For large scenes with many polygons or using a low confidence threshold, this can become computationally slow.

 Example usage: